Install stats library

 88.8, 121.8]

-To compare the two groups, we’ll subtract the average score computed from each group.
+We’ll compare the IQ scores in the two groups in terms of the difference between the average scores computed from each group.

 def mean(sample):